 All of the co-op’s new meters can be read at a variety of times to obtain a history of account information.
-However, for billing purposes member-owner bills will be read on monthly schedules.
+However, for billing purposes member bills will be read on monthly schedules.

-Once co-op employees no longer need to read the meter, can obstacles be constructed that may make the meter inaccessible?
+Because the co-op employees do not read the meters manually, can obstacles be constructed that may make the meter inaccessible?

 No. Reasonable access to equipment still must be maintained.
-This allows for cooperative personnel to either read or maintain the meter if necessary at reasonable times.
+This allows for co-op personnel to either read or maintain the meter if necessary at reasonable times.

 How will the co-op read the meters?

-The co-op’s computer will communicate with the meters by sending an electronic request for the meters’ readings.
-The meter readings are sent back to the co-op via a secure network.
+The co-op’s computer will communicate with the meter to the readings.
+The meter reading is sent back to the co-op via a secure network.

 Will the co-op continue to do service inspections?